JHoelli/Seminar_Resources/README.md

 # Seminar Resources

-This repository is suppose to summarize the most important knowledge,
+This repository is suppose to summarize the most important knowledge for setting up your Laptop and your IDE.